MatthewWaldner/sepsis/README.md

 ## About SepSIS

-SepSIS (Separator of Strain Unique Subsequences) is an add-on tool for SPAdes used to extract subsequences unique to bacterial strains from paired, short read, bacterial datasets.
+SepSIS (Separator of Strain Unique Subsequences) is an add-on tool for SPAdes used to extract subsequences unique to bacterial strains from paired, short read, bacterial datasets that have been assembled using SPAdes.
 SepSIS was designed to function on sequenced bacterial datasets that have originated from non-clonal samples of a single species, as well as clonal strains that are mixed by the user post-sequencing.
-By mixing sets of sequenced reads, SepSIS can function as a de novo assembled strain difference engine.
-This avoids any bias that may come from reference assembly.
+Additionally, the user may manually mix sets of sequenced reads containing different strains.
+If these are used as input, SepSIS can function as a strain subsequence difference engine by using the metadata on which reads map to each assembled subsequence.

-The SepSIS pipeline takes in a single set of paired short reads, and will output 3 .fasta files containing strain-specific subsequences.
+The SepSIS pipeline takes as input one pair of .fastq short read files, and will output 3 .fasta files containing strain-specific subsequences.
 SepSIS attaches subsequences that are not strain-specific to one or both ends of strain-specific subsequence, to allow for the location of the strain-specific subsequences within a genome.
 Each of the 3 .fasta files contains subsequences that have non-strain specific subsequences on the front end of the sequence, the back end of the sequence, or both ends of the sequence, as designeated by the file name.

 ## Criteria for Strain-Specifc Subsequence

 SepSIS has 3 runmodes that designate the type of analysis performed to designated a subsequence as strain unique.
 These are designated ORGANIC_P, ORGANIC_Z, and SYNTH.

 The ORGANIC_P, and ORGANIC_Z runmodes use similar criteria to designate a subsequence as strain-specific.
 In theory, a read set containing only 1 strain with ideal read coverage has the same level of coverage across the entire genome.
-Therefore, an ideal read set containing 2 or more strains will have lower levels of coverage across strain-specifc sequences than the
+Therefore, an ideal read set containing 2 or more strains will have lower levels of coverage across strain-specifc subsequences when compared to the rest of the genome.

+Ideally, for runmodes ORGANIC_P, and ORGANIC_Z these cutoffs need to be set by the user based on the coverage distribution of the read sets.

 The SYNTH runmode avoids the coverage-based heuristic of the other two modes, in favour of directly assigning strain-specifc reads to subsequences within an assembly graph.
 This is performed by tagging the raw (or quality controlled) reads with a strain ID

 The cutoff for the strain-specifc

-Ideally, for runmodes ORGANIC_P, and ORGANIC_Z these cutoffs need to be set by the user based on the coverage distribution of the read sets.

 Faults of Synth - relies upon coverage, if only one strain mapping to a common subsequence. .BAM file consequence. no spades read mapping.